 Assets acquired through loan foreclosure are initially recorded at fair value less costs to sell when acquired, establishing a new cost basis.
 These assets are subsequently accounted for at lower of cost or fair value less estimated costs to sell.
 If fair value declines, a valuation allowance is recorded through expense.
 Costs incurred after acquisition are expensed.
-At December 31, 2018 and 2017, the balance of other real estate owned was \$316,000 and \$40,000 and are included with other assets on the consolidated balance sheet.
+At December 31, 2019 and 2018, the balance of other real estate owned was \$316,000 and is included with other assets on the consolidated balance sheet.

-Land, Premises and Equipment:
+Land, Premises and Equipment, Net:

 Land is carried at cost.
 Premises and equipment are stated at cost less accumulated depreciation.
 Depreciation is computed on the straight-line method over the useful lives of the assets.
-Premises assets have useful lives between 5 and 40 years.
-Equipment assets have useful lives between 3 and 7 years.
+Premises and improvements assets have useful lives between 5 and 40 years.
+Equipment and furniture assets have useful lives between 3 and 7 years.